finasilvasantiste/udacity_data_engineering_nanodegree__capstone_project/README.md

 during the timespan of 2020-2021 in Tokyo, Japan.
 They need a source-of-truth database with the relevant data.

 ## Goal
-Provide analysts with a **source-of-truth database** for them to be able to get new insights.
+Provide analysts with a **source-of-truth database** for them to be able to run their analysis and get new insights.
 Topics of interest could include:
 - Active vs inactive listings trends.
 - Is there a negative correlation between positive COVID-19 cases and bookings or active listings?